junxit/us-congress-bills-114/metadata.md

 - 2015-02-03 — Introduced in House
 - 2015-02-03 — Introduced in House
 - 2015-02-03 — Referred to the House Committee on Veterans' Affairs.
+- 2015-02-13 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2015-04-14 — Subcommittee Hearings Held.
+- 2015-05-14 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2015-05-14 — Subcommittee Consideration and Mark-up Session Held.
+- 2015-05-21 — Committee Consideration and Mark-up Session Held.
+- 2015-05-21 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2015-07-16 — Placed on the Union Calendar, Calendar No. 155.
+- 2015-07-16 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+114-206.
+- 2015-07-16 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+114-206.